 Mr Douglas Maclagan

 Douglas Maclagan has lived and worked within the development sector in Nepal for the past 20 years.
 He has the breadth of experience of the needs and expectations of overseas charities juxtaposed with the challenges of implementing grassroots projects.
 Douglas founded registered UK charity Child Welfare Scheme (since re-titled Kidasha) in 1995 and is a Board Member of Child Welfare Scheme Hong Kong.
-In January 2013 he registered Right4Children (R4C) as a Nepali NGO that is now one of Freedom Matters' two programme implementing partners in Nepal.
+In January 2013 he registered Right4Children (R4C) as a Nepali NGO based near his home in Pokhara.
+Douglas is invaluable in providing on the ground support and monitoring.